CSA-OCP-GER/azure-developer-college/day4/challenges/challenge-3.md

    - ![Variable Scopes](./imgaes/../images/variable-scopes.png)

 5. Move all existing variables to the scope of the *Development* stage
-6. Add all variables again with the same name but change all values to contain the word *test* as suffix or praefix and apply them to the scope *Testing*
+6. Add all variables again with the same name but change all values to contain the word *test* as suffix or prefix and apply them to the scope *Testing*
-7. Switch back to the pipeline view of your release definition and set the *Pre-deployment condition* as follow
+7. Switch back to the pipeline view of your release definition and set the *Pre-deployment conditions* as follows
    ![Pre-deployment conditions](./images/pre-deployment-conditions.png)

 8. Save your release definition